pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 - __Sections:__ this option is only available if more than 5 sections exist.
 After you begin entering text, the filter will auto-suggest.
 For example, filter by _articles_ or _reviews_

-- __Assigned editor(s):__ only journal managers have this filter options.
-Like sections, this is a textbox with auto-suggest
+- __Assigned editor(s):__ only Journal Managers and Journal Editors have this filter option.
+Like sections, this is a textbox which will auto-suggest a Section Editor, Journal Editor, or Guest Editor's name as you start to type it, then display all articles assigned to the editor.

 - __Assigned issue:__ only journal managers can filter by unpublished issues, but editors and assistants will be able to filter by published issues.
 This field is case-sensitive and require exact match.
 For best results, search by year or title, rather than volume or number.
 This filter is mostly used if the assignment of a submission to an issue is done in an early phase of the editorial process.